a740g/raylib-64/README.md

 ## ASSETS

 - The logo for this project was created by [grymmjack](https://16colo.rs/artist/grymmjack)
-- Remaining assets were pull directly from the [raylib repository](https://github.com/raysan5/raylib/tree/master/examples).
+- Remaining assets were pulled directly from the [raylib repository](https://github.com/raysan5/raylib/tree/master/examples).
 So, the license information there applies

 ## HELP NEEDED

 - Port all possible raylib examples from [raylib - examples](https://github.com/raysan5/raylib/tree/master/examples)
 - Wrap all possible raylib functions that take a string to ensure stings are null-terminated
+- Wrap all possible raylib functions that take pointers and C-style arrays
 - See TODO section below

 ## TODO